Oidaho/FEFU-Fractals/README.md

 ## A program for visualizing fractals, created as part of the FEFU summer practice.

+ The program in this repository is attached without a virtual environment.
+ The following libraries were used: pygame turtle random time pillow

 ## Controls
  - Dragon line: N/A
  - Mandelbrot: NUM_1 or NUM_2 - switch gradient